Juan Gonzalez Martinez is a trombonist from Bremen.

 Franz Kuhn Trombone Quartet

 The Franz Kuhn Trombone Quartet was founded by Juan González Martínez and consists of specialists in historical trombone instruments.
-The quartet has at its disposal a complete set of trombones (alto, tenor and two bass trombones) from the 1920s by Franz Kuhn.
-At the same time, the musicians are studying the historical-romantic style of playing, especially on the basis of notes and copies from the estate of Paul Weschke (1867-1940).
+The quartet has at its disposal a complete, original set of trombones (alto, tenor, and two bass trombones) from the 1920s by Franz Kuhn.
+At the same time, the musicians are engaged in historical-romantic playing techniques, based in particular on scores and transcriptions from the estate of Paul Weschke (1867-1940).

 Historical trombones

-The specialist for historical trombones has a versatile range of instruments at his disposal, which he constantly complements with care and the finest taste.
-Fascinated by the subtle soundscapes from the Renaissance to the Romantic period and the musical context in which the trombone plays an important role, Juan González Martínez shows his instruments and the works in which he uses them.
+The specialist in historical trombones has a versatile collection of instruments, which he constantly adds to with care and exquisite taste.
+Fascinated by the subtle soundscapes from the Renaissance to the Romantic period and the musical context in which the trombone plays an important role, Juan González Martínez shows us his collection of instruments and the works in which he absolutely must use them.

 Upcoming concerts